newrelic-experimental/nr1-dashboard-history/README.md

 In order to display deleted dashboards in the listing, you will need to have deployed one of the [scripts](synthetics/README.md) found in [the synthetics directory](synthetics).
 Note that we can only keep track of dashboards that are deleted _after_ the synthetic script is running.

+The app will work without a Synthetic script deployed; however, only active dashboards will be displayed.

 To build and deploy the app, make sure you have [set up your environment](https://developer.newrelic.com/build-apps/set-up-dev-env/).

 ## Installation <a id="install"></a>